YMMV: Married... with Children

 Al: It's a good thing he can't talk.
 Yeah, he can cry and point all he wants, but let's see that hold up in court!

-Retroactive Recognition: Pamela Anderson (often appearing in Al's dreams as a nameless bimbo, as seen in "Al With Kelly and part two of the episode "Route 666"note the two-parter where the Bundys are stranded in a New Mexican town and discover that it may be a goldmine, Debbe Dunning, Milla Jovovich, Chip Esten, Giovanni Ribisi, Matt LeBlanc, Joey Lauren Adams, Kari Wuhrer, Eric Dane, Bill Maher (as the host of a game show called You Can't Miss), Keri Russell, Dean Norris... all before the roles that made them famous.
+- Retroactive Recognition: Pamela Anderson (often appearing in Al's dreams as a nameless bimbo, as seen in "Al With Kelly and part two of the episode "Route 666"note , Debbe Dunning, Milla Jovovich, Chip Esten, Giovanni Ribisi, Matt LeBlanc, Joey Lauren Adams, Kari Wuhrer, Eric Dane, Bill Maher (as the host of a game show called You Can't Miss), Keri Russell, Dean Norris, Dot Jones... all before the roles that made them famous.

-Special Effects Failure: Whenever Al or anyone else is thrown about/punched across the room or otherwise involved in physical comedy/pain, it is obvious that it is a not-too-lifelike dummy in its place.
+- Special Effects Failure: Whenever Al or anyone else is thrown about/punched across the room or otherwise involved in physical comedy/pain, it is obvious that it is a not-too-lifelike dummy in its place.
 Among the most telling ones were with Al in the "Business Still Sucks" episode where "he" is thrown across the room for mistaking Marcy's female muscle, Dot for being a man and even more telling is in the "Just Married...With Children" episode where he and Peg are on a game show and "she" is being swirled around on one of the games, a giant spinning wheel, viewers can easily see it is just a bundle of clothing and a red wig.
 In fact, sometimes the effects were so laughably bad, it would appear they were aiming for Stylistic Suck (they did eventually Flanderize themselves into a farce.)

 - In syndication, later episodes, and on DVD, Queen's "We Will Rock You" and "We Are The Champions" were replaced with generic soundalikes due to music licensing issues.